agentdenton/rpi-elinux/lfs/README.md

 ## Overview

-This repository contains notes on how to make Raspberry Pi Zero W work with u-boot.
+This is a tutorial on how to setup minimalistic Linux system on Raspberry Pi Zero W from scratch with u-boot and busybox.

 It's based on this awesome tutorial: https://hechao.li/2021/12/20/Boot-Raspberry-Pi-4-Using-uboot-and-Initramfs/

 ## Docker Setup